 That's why it's critical to sign up for dog insurance or cat insurance while they're young, before they can develop dental diseases or other health problems that could require expensive treatments, medications, and vet visits over the course of their lifetime.

-You can many plans that include pet dental insurance for issues such as:
+You can find many plans that include pet dental insurance for issues such as:

 Routine teeth cleanings are considered preventative care, so they typically do not qualify for coverage under traditional accident/illness plans.
 However, most pet insurance providers offer supplemental pet wellness plans that can reimburse you for cat or dog dental cleaning costs.

-Some companies may have coverage requirements based on your pet’s age, for example, requiring a vet to perform an oral inspection to identify existing health concerns when enrolling pets over the age of three.
-Pet insurance will never cover pre-existing conditions, and they will not reimburse you for the cost of cosmetic procedures, but only those that are deemed medically necessary for your pet’s health.
+Some companies may have coverage requirements based on your pet’s age.
+For example, pets over the age of 3 with Pets Best require annual dental cleanings in order to maintain certain dental disease coverages.
+Some companies may require a vet to perform an oral inspection to identify existing health concerns when enrolling pets of all ages.
+Pet insurance will never cover pre-existing conditions nor cosmetic procedures that aren’t deemed medically necessary for your pet’s health.

 The best approach is to sign up for a plan early in your pet’s life to ensure they are covered for any illnesses that may occur, oral or otherwise.

-Most the best pet insurance providers include dental treatment related to accidents and illnesses that occur after the policy goes into effect by default.
-If you would like routine care included within your pet dental insurance plan, you’ll typically need to add a preventative care plan.
+Most of the best pet insurance providers include dental treatment related to accidents and illnesses that occur after the policy goes into effect by default.
+Always check policy specifics if you have questions or use a comparison tool like Pawlicy Advisor.
+For routing dental care within your pet dental insurance plan, you'll typically need to add a preventative care plan.

-ASPCA Pet Health Insurance plans offer generous coverage for dental issues, but you’d need to sign up for one of their Preventive Care options if you want to get coverage for routine dental cleanings.
+ASPCA Pet Health Insurance plans offer generous coverage for dental issues, but you’d need to sign up for one of their Preventive Care options if you want pet insurance that covers dental cleaning.
 Otherwise, you’ll have to pay for these expenses out of pocket.

 Pawlicy Advisor makes it easy to find the best dental insurance plan for pets.
 That’s because we’ve read all the fine print on top providers’ policies, so you don’t have to.

-When shopping for a pet insurance plan on Pawlicy Advisor, you can view each policy’s covered items and exclusions in the “Coverage Details” section after you search for and click on a quote.
+When shopping for a pet insurance plan on Pawlicy Advisor, you can view each policy’s covered items and exclusions simply by clicking on a quote.
 If you want to see what types of dental treatments are covered, just scroll down to the “Dental” section.

 As you can see, the plan covers tooth extractions and illness-related cleanings without any stipulations.

-Tooth extractions are one of the most common pet dental health procedures conducted by veterinarians.
-They might be necessary if your pet has loose teeth or tooth fractures, which have been reported in up to 49.6% of companion animals according to the AAHA.
-The dental procedure itself is often simple, but it may require anesthesia, which can increase the cost.
+Tooth extractions are one of the most common pet dental health procedures conducted by veterinarians, and the cost of dog tooth extractions can vary depending on the complexity and your vet’s pricing.
+They might be necessary if your pet has loose teeth or tooth fractures, which have been reported in up to 49.6% of companion animals according to the AAHA.2 The dental procedure itself is often simple, but it may require anesthesia, which can increase the cost.

 But the remaining items, “Dental Coverage for Periodontal Disease” and “Dental Coverage for Deciduous Teeth, Cysts, Enamel, and Unerupted Issues,” are only covered sometimes.
 You can learn more about the conditions of coverage by clicking on “Click for More”.

-However, if your pet is over the age of three, you can only receive reimbursement for treatment costs if your pet has been examined by your vet under general anesthesia within three months of the claim's date of service.
+However, if your pet is over the age of three, you can only receive reimbursement for treatment costs if your pet has received a dental cleaning under general anesthesia within 13 months of the claim's date of service.
 This is why it’s so important to take your pet in for regular dental checkups.

-Most veterinarians recommend dogs and cats receive a dental cleaning during an their annual check-up.
+Most veterinarians recommend dogs and cats receive dental cleaning during their annual checkups, and the cost of a dental cleaning for cats may surprise many pet parents.
 This will help your vet identify the first signs of health issues and ensure your pet is at a lower risk of contracting costly dental diseases later in life.

 You can also take care of your pet’s dental health by brushing their teeth regularly.
-According to VCA Animal Hospitals, you should brush your dog's teeth twice per day or a minimum of three times per week.
-They recommend the same schedule for cats.
+According to VCA Animal Hospitals, you should brush your dog's teeth twice per day or a minimum of three times per week.3 They recommend the same schedule for cats.4

-Dental hygienic treats and chews may also help maintain your pet’s oral health between cleanings.
+Dental hygiene treats and chews may also help maintain your pet’s oral health between cleanings.

 Compare Top Pet Insurance Companies Side-by-Side